 Inpatient treatment and Residential Treatment includes room and board in a Semi-private Room (a room with two or more beds).

 Services include the following:

-- Diagnostic evaluations, assessment and treatment planning.
+- Diagnostic evaluations, assessment and treatment, and/or procedures.

-- Treatment and/or procedures.

-- Medication management and other associated treatments.
+- Medication management.

-- · Individual, family, and group therapy.
+- Individual, family, and group therapy.

 - Crisis intervention.

-- Provider-based case management services.

 The Mental Health/Substance-Related and Addictive Disorders Administrator provides administrative services for the inpatient treatment.